m-hahn/identifiability-bayesian-models/writeup/README.md

 ## Figures in Main Paper

 Each of these figures was compiled using pdflatex.
-Commands for reproducing the included PDF plots are indicated inside the .tex sources in {comment} blocks.

 * [Main paper, Figure 2](figure2New.tex)
 * [Main paper, Figure 3](figure3New2.tex)